smarshallhb/StarFighters/README.md

 ### A JavaScript and VBScript Based Empire Launcher - by Cn33liz 2017

-Both Launchers run within their own embedded PowerShell Host, so we don't need PowerShell.exe This might be usefull when a company is blocking PowerShell.exe and/or is using a Application Whitelisting solution, but does not block running JS/VBS files.
+Both Launchers run within their own embedded PowerShell Host, so we don't need PowerShell.exe.
+This might be usefull when a company is blocking PowerShell.exe and/or is using a Application Whitelisting solution, but does not block running JS/VBS files.

 Empire PowerShell Host build by Cn33liz and embedded within JavaScript using DotNetToJScript from James Forshaw